How To Write a Report for Work (With Examples)

 Writing effective work reports takes practice and requires good communication skills.
 The more reports you write, the more efficient you will be in composing them.
 The following are steps you can take to write a professional report in the workplace:

 1. Identify your audience

-Knowing who will be reading your report is an important step in determining how you will format your report, what to include and the tone you should use when writing it.
-For example, if you are writing a sales report for your manager, will anyone else be reading the report?
+Knowing who will be reading your report is an important step in determining how to format it, what to include and the tone you should use when writing it.
+For example, if you are writing a sales report for your manager, will anyone else be reading it?
 If you're composing a business analysis report, will your higher-ups be reading the report or only your immediate supervisor?
 Establish who will be reading your report and cater the report to these specific people.

 Related: 13 Examples of Tone in Writing